AdMaster/admaster.github.com/src/trackmaster/v1/en/publisher.md

 Access tokens have a limited lifetime and, in some cases, an application needs access to a TrackMaster API beyond the lifetime of `expires_in`.
-When this is the case, your application can obtain what is called a refresh token.
+In this case, your application can obtain what is called a refresh token.
 A refresh token and some parameters allow your application to obtain new access tokens.

 **Parameters**